piegamesde/MinecraftLandGenerator/README.md

 ## How it works

 The tool leverages Minecraft server functionality to generate chunks in a given world.
 To do this, it changes or fakes some data in that world to make the server behave as intended.
-This means on the one hand that a `server.jar` is required and must be optained separately.
+This means on the one hand that a `server.jar` is required.
 On the other hand, this makes MinecraftLandGenerator compatible with almost all Minecraft versions.
+You can either specify a path to a `server.jar` you downloaded or just a version name.
+In the latter case, MinecraftLandGenerator will download it automatically and cache it in `$XDG_CACHE_HOME/minecraftlandgenerator`.
+If no version is specified, the latest release will be used.

 There are different operation modes that use different techniques to generate the chunks:

 ### Spawnpoint-based generation